OutSystems/docs-support/src/licensing/add-new-environment.md

 ---
 summary: If you're using the cloud-based version, just request a new environment.
 If you're using the on-premises version, you need to get a license for the new environment.
-en_title: 02 add a new environment to your infrastructure
 locale: en-us
 guid: fa47e66e-155d-4b3c-b64d-945de079d123
 app_type: traditional web apps, mobile apps, reactive web apps